-In general, conductive materials benefit from a faster heating rate, as the higher contact resistances assist heat generation in the weld.
-Resistive materials benefit from slower heating rates which allow the contact resistances to reduce significantly.
-Bulk resistances, therefore, become the major source for heat generation.
-The heat-affected zone is also much smaller in this case producing a weld with less variation.
+In general conductive materials benefit from a faster heating rate, as the higher contact resistances assist heat generation in the weld.
+Resistive materials benefit from slower heating rates that allow the contact resistances to reduce significantly thus bulk resistances become the major source for heat generation.